-All students checking in to Cornell housing must review and submit a Room Inventory & Condition (RIC) form within 48 hours of moving in, to be sure it accurately reflects the condition of their room, suite, or apartment.
-This is important, as students are responsible for damage to their room assignment that is observed at checkout but not recorded at check-in.
-If you do not complete the form within 48 hours of checking in, the form will be locked and the information on the form will be binding.
+All students checking in to Cornell housing may review and submit a Room Inventory & Condition (RIC) form within 48 hours of moving in, to report the condition of their room, suite, or apartment.
+Students are responsible for damage to their room assignment that is observed at checkout, but not recorded at check-in.
+If you choose not to complete the form within 48 hours of checking in, the form will be locked and the information on the form will be binding.

 Signing your RIC form indicates that you have inspected your room and gives you the opportunity to record the results and add comments about the condition of your room.

 Please use the instructions below to review and sign your RIC form online.

 - At the welcome screen, click "Edit" to begin reviewing your RIC.
 Your room inspection information will appear on the next page.
 There is also information about how to contact us should you encounter problems.

 - Carefully review the list of inspection points and their associated conditions.
 Update them so they accurately reflect your room's condition.

 - Use the "Condition Notes" field to describe the condition of an inspection point.
 Place a maintenance request here for any items that need immediate attention.
 If you have urgent concerns, contact your residential staff.